|GOODS South WFC3 ERS Details 1 [Courtesy NASA]||Sistine Chapel #2 [courtesy Wikimedia]|

 If nothing else, the blustery and one-sided style of the "new atheist" writers is unbecoming of serious scholarship.
 If any of these atheist writers were to use this sort of polemic rhetoric in a scientific paper, it would be immediately rejected for that reason alone.

 Published reviews of the "new atheist" writings are generally rather negative.
-Some of these criticisms are clearly amateurish and do not really deflect the issues the atheistic writers have addressed.
-But other negative reviews of these writings have been written by prominent scholars and scientists, and cannot be so easily dismissed.
 Religious scholar Karen Armstrong, for instance, wrote [Armstrong2009, pg.
 303-305]:

 Like all religious fundamentalists, the new atheists believe that they alone are in possession of truth; like Christian fundamentalists, they read scripture in an entirely literal manner and seem never to have heard of the long tradition of allegoric or Talmudic interpretation or indeed of the Higher Criticism. ...
 This type of reductionism is characteristic of the fundamentalist mentality. ...
 [One of the atheist writers] is also wrong to claim that God is a scientific hypothesis, that is, a conceptual framework for bringing intelligibility to a series of experiments and observations.
 It was only in the modern period that theologians started to treat God as a scientific explanation and in the process produced an idolatrous God concept.

-In any event, the writings of the "new atheists" are not published in respected, peer-reviewed journals in the religious studies field, and so cannot be taken seriously by professional scholars.
+In any event, the writings of the "new atheists" are, for the most part, not published in respected, peer-reviewed journals in the religious studies field, and so cannot be taken seriously by professional scholars.
 If any of these writers believe they have arguments that would pass peer review, they are invited to submit them to a journal in the field.
 For further discussion, see Atheists and Peer review.

 The "creationist" movement (see Creationism) holds that the Earth and all of its life (or even the entire universe) was created in essentially its present form just a few thousand years ago, in accordance with a literal reading of Genesis, and rejects a broad range of modern scientific thought.
 Creationism is very popular with the public.
 A 2012 Gallup poll found that 46% of Americans believe that "God created humans in their present form within the last 10,000 years," a percentage that is up 6% from a similar study in 2010 [Newport2012; Newport2010].
-A 2007 Gallup poll found that 44% believed that evolution, particularly as it relates to human beings, is "probably" or "definitely" false [Newport2007].
 In recent years, a movement known as "intelligent design" (see Intelligent design) has gained considerable support and attention.
 Its practitioners generally accept the old-earth worldview of modern science, but still reject the notion that the creation could have proceeded largely via natural processes.
 Both groups reject the possibility of harmony between science and religion and argue that there is solid evidence that "proves" their approach.
 But as Carl Sagan once observed, "extraordinary claims require extraordinary evidence" [Sagan1998, pg.
 60].
 So to what extent have the creationist and intelligent design movements produced evidence to establish their claims?

 With regards to traditional creationism, the answer is clear.
 Modern radiometric dating, which has produced very consistent and reliable dates for the various epochs of the Earth's development, overwhelmingly contradicts the central creationist tenet that the Earth was created a few thousand years ago.
-Indeed, the young-earth worldview is no more tenable today than is the ancient notion that the sun, planets and stars are only a few miles (or a few thousand miles) above the Earth -- both reckonings are off by factors of millions and billions.
+Indeed, the young-earth creationist worldview is no more tenable today than is the ancient notion that the sun, planets and stars are only a few miles (or a few thousand miles) above the Earth -- both reckonings are off by factors of millions and billions.
 And evolution, at this point in time, is much more than a "theory" in the colloquial sense of the word, having been confirmed in hundreds of thousands of exacting studies and having long ago supplanted any competing paradigm in peer-reviewed scientific literature.
 Indeed, the latest DNA sequence data screams "common descent" -- there is no other reasonable way to interpret these results (see DNA).
 Research continues, and many new discoveries and adjustments to the current understanding will doubtless be made.
-But none of this is likely ever to draw into question the central tenets of the field.
+But it is exceedingly unlikely that the central tenets of the field, namely that living organisms on earth have evolved over many millions of years from common ancestors, will ever be found to be significantly in error.

 Although the intelligent design community is much more accepting of modern science -- several of these writers openly accept old-earth geology and the common descent of biological organisms -- there are difficulties here as well.
 To begin with, their search for design in nature is not particularly novel -- similar arguments were advanced by Paley in the 19th century.
 In any event, their claimed examples of "irreducible complexity" and the like are countered by published research showing how these features could and likely did arise by natural processes.
 In general, attempting to exhibit "design" in nature as evidence for God is problematic in light of the many features of nature (including numerous features of the human body) that are clearly deficient.
 At the least, "design" must be thought of in a high-level sense, not in specific low-level mechanics as argued by intelligent design writers.

 In general, the overwhelming consensus of scientists (even among those who are firm religious believers) who have examined these matters is that the creationist-intelligent design arguments are deeply flawed.
-They do not remotely rise to the level to pose a significant challenge to modern evolutionary theory.
-Virtually all of these issues have already been debated at length in the scientific literature, and more recent data confirms these theories more than ever before.
+They do not remotely rise to the level to pose a significant challenge to modern scientific theories.
+Virtually all of these issues have already been debated at length in the scientific literature, and the latest data confirms these theories more than ever before.

 In any event, the leading creationist and intelligent design writers, like the "new atheists," have not published their material in respected peer-reviewed scientific journals, so they cannot be taken seriously by leading scientists.
 If any of these writers believe they have arguments that would pass peer review, they are invited to submit them to a journal in the field.
 For full details, see Creationism, Intelligent design, Evolution and Peer review.